🍪 By using this website, you agree to our privacy policy

 Simply Creating Content Isn’t Enough to Generate Links

-You also need a strategy for getting your content in front of people.
-After all, people can’t link to content if they don’t know it exists.
+Keep in mind that you also need a strategy for getting your content in front of people.
+After all, people can’t link to your content if they don’t know it exists.

-This could mean using a blogger outreach strategy, creating linkable content around keywords you think you can rank for, or using a PR link building campaign.
+This could mean using a blogger outreach strategy, creating linkable content around keywords you think you can rank for, or using a public relations (PR) link building campaign.

 3) Look for Link Types